emqx/emqx-docs/en_US/modules/prometheus.md

-# EMQ X Prometheus Agent
+# EMQX Prometheus Agent

-EMQ X Prometheus Agent supports pushing data to Pushgateway, and then pulling it by Promethues Server for storage.
+EMQX Prometheus Agent supports pushing data to Pushgateway, and then pulling it by Promethues Server for storage.

 ## Create module

-Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules), click the "Modules" tab on the left, and choose to add:
+Open [EMQX Dashboard](http://127.0.0.1:18083/#/modules), click the "Modules" tab on the left, and choose to add:

 ![image-20200927213049265](./assets/modules.png)

-Choose EMQ X Prometheus Agent
+Choose EMQX Prometheus Agent

 ![image-20200927213049265](./assets/prometheus_agent_1.png)